DiegoSnach/hackathon/README.md

 #### Daily incidence rates (Local Authority level)
 Reporting daily on the number of [newly recorded Covid-19 cases](https://coronavirus.data.gov.uk/cases) by Local Authority.
 This data also reports the Local Authority population size, enabling the incidence rate (typically per 10,000 or per 100,000 people) of Covid-19 to be derived.

-This data can be accessed via [API number 3](#3), located in the table at the end of the section, a notebook with example analysis can be found *[here](https://www.tablesgenerator.com/markdown_tables)*.
+This data can be accessed via [API number 3](#3), located in the table at the end of the section.

 #### Daily incidence rates (Middle Layer Super Output Area level)
 Reporting daily on the number of newly recorded Covid-19 cases at the Middle Layer Super Output Area (MSOA), the data can be found within [API 18](#18).
-This data also reports the MSOA population size, enabling the incidence rate (typically per 10,000 or per 100,000 people) of Covid-19 to be derived.
 The data is updated daily, with a new column added each week, the `latest_7_days` column contains the latest data most of the time, if the column is null then the latest data is contained within the latest `wk_XX` column.

-This data can be used in conjuction with any other dataset reporting at MSOA level, including the geojson that is available in section 4 below.
+This data can be used in conjuction with any other dataset reporting at MSOA level, including the geojson that is available in section 4 below, a notebook with example analysis can be found [here](https://github.com/hldawe/hackathon/blob/master/Notebooks/MSOA%20Incidence%20Notebook.ipynb).

 #### Daily NHS 111 and 999 Covid-19 Triage rates (Local Authority level)
 NHS Digital publishes the number of NHS 111 and 999 triages for Covid-19 daily.
 Reporting by age and gender at a Clinical Commissioning Group (CCG) level, we have attributed these figures at a Local Authority level to make them comparable with other incidence and demography data and also the business and economic metrics we outline in section 3 below.